 It is a plainly racist proposal, and Rutte called Wilders out on it — thrice.
-He asked Wilders to consider the effect of his rhetoric on the hundreds of thousands of Dutch Muslims of good will, not in the least children, some of whom Rutte teaches civics and sociology every week on a middle school in an immigrant neighborhood of The Hague.
+He asked Wilders to consider the effect of his rhetoric on the hundreds of thousands of Dutch Muslims of good will, not in the least children, some of whom Rutte teaches civics every week on a middle school in an immigrant neighborhood of The Hague.

 Here is how the Financial Times summarizes the exchange:

 Rutte … felt compelled to insist that he wasn’t in fact a Muslim — twice.
 Ahead of the debate, Rutte told [de] Volkskrant he was ready to seal Dutch borders in the face of another EU migrant crisis and declared the country’s values “nonnegotiable” for foreigners.

 Rutte’s preternatural ability to pander to the far right is part of the reason he is a shoo-in to keep his job for the next four years.